gabrielatwell1987/portfolio/src/routes/blog/posts/gsap.md

 <!-- tweens -->
 <div align="center" style="font-size: 3rem; font-weight: 600; letter-spacing: 5px; color: var(--smoke); font-family: var(--anta);">TWEENS</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;">In web animation, a tween stands for "in-betweening".
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="tweens">In web animation, a tween stands for "in-betweening".
 Basically, it is the foundation for the whole GSAP process.
 There are 3 types of tweens: .to() = animating one state TO another state, .from() = animating one state FROM another state, .fromTo() = specifically choosing the STARTING and ENDING state.</div>

 ```js
 gsap.to('.example', { skewX: 20, duration: 2.5, ease: 'sine.in' });